You probably learned all five of those things separately.

 All the equations to this point have been true in all frames.
 We now specialize to the lab frame.
 In the lab frame, the target is stationary, so its four-momentum has very simple components:

 That tells us that in the lab frame, the incident particle must have a total energy of 7m.
-We can calculate the momentum, i.e. the spacelike components of equation 29 – see below – but we can answer the question without that.
+With a little extra work we could calculate the momentum, i.e. the spacelike components of equation 33 – see below – but we can answer the original design question without that.

-Remember that the question asks how much energy must be supplied by the accelerator.
-The incident particle was born with 1m of energy, i.e. its rest energy, in accordance with equation 14 ... so the accelerator only needs to supply 6m.
+Let’s be careful: The design question asks how much energy must be supplied by the accelerator.
+The incident particle was born with 1m of energy, i.e. its rest energy, in accordance with equation 16 ... so the accelerator only needs to supply 6m of energy, namely the kinetic energy of the incident beam particle.

-Let’s take a closer look at how the ruler lines up against the various coordinate systems.
+Let’s take a closer look at how a ruler (or a log) lines up against various coordinate systems.

 We can also compute the length